Robinpig/Note/docs/CS/Java/Tomcat/Start.md

 ## LifecycleBase

+Template method pattern

 Prepare the component for starting.
 This method should perform any initialization required post object creation.
 The following LifecycleEvents will be fired in the following order:

 1. INIT_EVENT: On the successful completion of component initialization.